-- Our compensation programs are designed to align our executives' interests with the long-term interests of our shareholders; - Performance should be the primary driver of compensation decisions; - We place greater emphasis on variable pay versus fixed pay; and - We seek to position total compensation levels within the competitive market range for similar executive roles, which we generally view as the pay range between the 25th percentile and the 75th percentile of the Compensation Peer Group (the "Competitive Market Range").
+- Align our executives' interests with the long-term interests of our shareholders; - Performance should be the primary driver of compensation decisions; - Place greater emphasis on variable pay versus fixed pay; and - In setting total compensation levels, we consider the competitive market range for similar executive roles.
+We generally view the competitive market range as the pay range between the 25th percentile and the 75th percentile of the Compensation Peer Group (the "Competitive Market Range").
+While we seek to position total compensation levels within the Competitive Market Range as a general rule, we recognize that the performance and unique skill sets of our NEOs ultimately drive our compensation decisions.